mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 Using UCS to Place 3D Polyline
 ------------------------------

-It is much simpler to use a 3D :class:`Polyline` to create the 3D pentagon, but the :class:`UCS` class is handy too for this example and all kind of 3D operations.
+It is much simpler to use a 3D :class:`Polyline` to create the 3D pentagon.
+The :class:`UCS` class is handy for this example and all kind of 3D operations.

 .. literalinclude:: ../../../examples/tut/ocs/polyline3d.py